antmicro/myst-editor/README.md

 ## Demo

-A demo without the collaborative features is available [here](https://antmicro.github.io/myst-editor/).
+A demo of the editor is available [here](https://antmicro.github.io/myst-editor/).

 ## Main features